mmelcher2/hello-world/README.md

 that's the stage where I am most confused, with two levels of change pending!

+A recoverable interim was created as a new local branch.

 By toggling in the Github desktop, it was also toggled in Eclipse (visible only after clicking ''somewhere'' in Eclipse!).